qkzk/fm/readme.md

   Open the menu with `S` and pick the desired one.
 It will only work with a TUI application like HTOP, not a CLI application like bat.

+## External dependencies

+Most of the openers and tui applications are configurable from config files.
+Some are hardcode since their command is quite specific or if I couldn't find a workaround.

+- [Cryptsetup](https://gitlab.com/cryptsetup/cryptsetup): decrypt & mount encrypted devices
+- [Nitrogen](https://github.com/l3ib/nitrogen/): set up a wallpaper
+- [MOC](https://moc.daper.net/) Music On Console allows you to play music from your terminal
+- [Dragon-Drop](https://github.com/mwh/dragon) drag-and-drop a file from a terminal to a GUI application.
+- [Nvim-Send](https://github.com/alopatindev/nvim-send) send commands to a remote NVIM instance.
+Used for the filepicker.
+- [Ueberzug](https://github.com/LalleSX/ueberzug) display images in your terminal.
+Used to preview images.
+This one may be tricky to install from source since the original maintener nuked his project.
+It's still available in many package managers.

 ## Contribution

 Any help is appreciated.